rustprooflabs/travel-db/README.md

 The `travel.import_duplicate_cleanup` table is the beginning of tracking data quality issues in the data.

-> A blog post showing the use of this database is coming soon!
+> The post [Working with GPS data in PostGIS](https://blog.rustprooflabs.com/2023/12/gps-gpx-postgis-processing) illustrates the use of this database.

 ## Deploy schema